wp-plugins/add-to-any/README.txt

 	ADDTOANY_SHARE_SAVE_KIT( array("linkname" => (is_home() ? get_bloginfo('description') : wp_title('', FALSE)), "linkurl" => (is_ssl() ? 'https://' : 'http://') . $_SERVER["HTTP_HOST"] . $_SERVER['REQUEST_URI']) );
 } ?>`

-= How can I add just the button to another area of my theme? =
+= How can I add just the universal button to another area of my theme? =

 In the Theme Editor, you will place this line of code where you want the button to appear in your theme: